BloodLantern/Mountain/README.md

 ## How to use this library

-You can choose between two ways of using this framework for your projects.

-Both require to have [vcpkg](https://vcpkg.io) installed.
+You need to have [vcpkg](https://vcpkg.io) installed.
+See their [get started documentation](https://learn.microsoft.com/en-us/vcpkg/get_started/overview#get-started-with-vcpkg).

+### 1. Use the vcpkg package manager

+If using manifest mode, run `vcpkg add port mountain`, otherwise run `vcpkg install mountain`.

+This is the best way to use the framework as it is available both for CMake and MSBuild projects.

-### 1. Use this as a submodule (recommended)
+### 2. Use this as a submodule

-In a directory of your choice within your project, run `git submodule add https://github.com/BloodLantern/Mountain.git` and then `git submodule update --init --recursive`.
+In a directory of your choice within your project, run `git submodule add https://github.com/BloodLantern/Mountain.git` and then `git submodule update --init`.

 Add the `Mountain/Mountain.vcxproj` project to your solution and set it as a reference to your project using `Add > Reference...`.
 In your project configuration, add the `Mountain/src`, `Mountain/externals/src` and `MathToolbox/Source` folders to your include path.

-### 2. Build from source
+### 3. Build from source

-Clone the project using `git clone --recurse-submodules https://github.com/BloodLantern/Mountain.git`.
+Clone the project using `git clone https://github.com/BloodLantern/Mountain.git`.
 Open the Visual Studio solution file found in the root directory.
 After opening it, the only thing you have to do is to build the framework (Mountain project) in both the`Debug` and `Release` configuration.